rohansachdeva1990/kotlin-experiments/java-to-kotlin/README.md

         - But, the concept of static is still there
         - Syntactically its not there
     - No "new" keyword
+    - "Any" is very similar to Object class in Java, but not same

 - Equality
     - In Java, "==" checks references.
 But in Kotlin "==" checks both structural equality and references